 I used to clean out my Inbox every day.
 No more.
 If an email or other activity doesn’t contribute to building my business, it’s not worth spending my valuable time during prime business hours.
 I can research, read, and listen to podcasts and webcasts if, and when, I have time.

 Sales is not about making a list and checking off as many things as possible.
-Top sales people focus on business development first.
+Top sales people focus on developing business first.
 Do what’s “closet to cash” every single day (But make time to take the dog…and you…for a walk.)